BootstrapAI-mgmt/Literature-Review/docs/README.md

 ### Naming Convention
 - Use UPPERCASE with underscores: `DOCUMENT_NAME.md`
 - Be descriptive and specific
-- Include version/date in content (not filename)

 ### Content Requirements
-- Include "Last Updated" date
+- Include "Last Updated" date where applicable
-- Add status indicators (🟢 Current, 🟡 Partial, 🔴 Outdated)
 - Cross-reference related documents
 - Maintain table of contents for long documents

-### Versioning
-- Major updates: Create dated snapshot if needed
-- Minor updates: Edit in place with "Last Updated" timestamp
-- Deprecated docs: Move to `/docs/archive/` (create as needed)

 ---

-**Last Updated:** November 14, 2025
+**Last Updated:** December 2025
-**Maintained By:** Literature Review Team